 Now that it’s quite chilly outside, you may find yourself spending more time indoors.
 Keep the boredom at bay with some crafts that are fun and educational.

 Spend the day warm inside with the kids making this cute snowman name craft!
-They’ll practice spelling their names and their fine motor skills when they make this fun craft.
+They’ll practice name recognition and their fine motor skills when they make this fun craft.

 It’s a simple paper craft that uses supplies you likely already have on hand.
 To make it even easier to put together, we have a free printable template that also includes an editable pdf to spell your child’s name.

-Whether the kids build their snowman at home or at school, we think it’ll be a hit!
+Whether your kids do this printable name craft at home or at school, we think it’ll be a hit!
 Since the snowmen are personalized, this would be a great craft to display on a class bulletin board or on the child’s door!

 If your kids loved building this snowman, be sure to check out all these other snowman activities for them to do!
 They’re a great way to keep the kids busy learning this winter!